ehmicky/set-error-class/README.md

 includes
 [`error.name`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/message).
-If `error.stack` contains `currentName` (which defaults to the current `error.name`), it is replaced by the new `error.name`.
+If `error.stack` contains `currentName` (which defaults to the current `error.name`), it is replaced with the new `error.name`.

 ### Error constructors

 `ErrorClass` is assigned to `error`, but its constructor is not called.
 In some instances, this might lead to invalid errors.
-If `ErrorClass`'s constructor is doing anything significant, it should be replicated on `error` as well.
+If `ErrorClass`'s constructor is doing anything significant, that logic should be performed on `error` as well.

 # Related projects